ibrahimbah-cis/georgia-irs-zip-etl-tableau/README.md

 Charitable contributions

-The SQL applies these filters:

-WHERE zipcode > 1000
-  AND zipcode < 99999
-  AND state = 'GA'

-2. Transform
+Transform

-The workflow prepares the extracted data for analysis by:
+The data was prepared for analysis by:

-Excluding invalid or summary ZIP-code records
+Removing invalid and summary ZIP-code records

+Filtering the dataset to the state of Georgia

-Multiplying IRS monetary fields by 1,000 to restore full-dollar values
+Converting monetary fields from thousands to full-dollar values

-Removing the exported dataframe index from the final cleaned file
+Removing the unnecessary exported dataframe index

-Renaming technical fields for readability

-Source field

-Final field
+Replacing technical IRS field names with readable analytical names

+Original Field

+Cleaned Field

 Description